maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Task_1_Research_Ideas.md

 # Task 1: Research Program Ideas

 Using Business Chat in the Microsoft 365 App (Microsoft.com/Copilot), research innovative educational programs or initiatives outside of TEALS.
 The goal is to find inspiration and explore successful elements that could inform the design of a new program.
-Consider emerging trends in technology education and literacy, as well as challenges faced by underserved communities.
+Consider emerging trends in technology education and literacy.
 ### Steps:

 1. To launch Business Chat, open a new Edge browser tab and navigate to [microsoft.com/copilot](https://Microsoft.com/copilot)